code-with-bellsoft/hardened-images-jrush/slides.md

 ---
 ## Typical container image is not a safe place:<br/> thick fog

-- No SBOM, no digital signature:<br/><br/>
 - Where does the image come from?
 - Who is responsible for updates?
 - Is there a defined update cycle?

 ---
 layout: image